 We also provide certain other benefits to our Named Executive Officers as part of our competitive compensation program.
-The amounts expended through these programs are explained in detail in the footnotes that follow the Summary Compensation Table.
+The amounts expended through these programs are explained in the footnotes that follow the Summary Compensation Table.
 As noted, not all Named Executive Officers participate in each benefit.
-The benefits include limited personal use of Company aircraft for the Named Executive Officers, an annual physical, a matching charitable gift program, supplemental life insurance benefits, financial planning assistance, commuting and local housing allowances, and club memberships (used for business purposes; if from time to time used for personal reasons, the executive must reimburse the Company).
+For 2015, these included limited personal use of Company aircraft for the Named Executive Officers, an annual physical, a matching charitable gift program, supplemental life insurance benefits, financial planning assistance, and reimbursement for relocation.